 Some Issues Related to Inclusive STEM Culture from The Breakthrough Inclusive Action Toolkit

 The Breakthrough Inclusive Action Toolkit is a resource developed by Science Friday and Howard Hughes Medical Institute (HHMI) to provide guidance for advancing STEM inclusion.
-The full Toolkit is available at: https://www.breakthroughfilms.org/toolkit/
+Full Toolkit document.

 Below, we borrow from the Toolkit to offer brief descriptions of issues of potential relevance to partners and participants in the Nationwide Eclipse Ballooning Project.
 We encourage partners and participants to download the Toolkit to explore these topics further.
 Additional references are also provided within the Toolkit.